 Welcome!
 My name is Judith Levy, and received a PhD in Comparative Literature from Emory University in August 2020.
 I also hold Bachelor’s and Master’s degrees in English, along with a certificate in teaching writing, from California State University, Fullerton (CSUF).
-I am currently a lecturer in the Core Program at Oglethorpe University.
+I am currently a lecturer in the Core Program at Oglethorpe University, along with the co-director of Core Studies.

 My literary, philosophical, and historical research analyzes racial and ethnic injustice from imperialism, colonialism and their aftermath (or afterlives–as many problems linger today).
 It assesses political rhetoric of Caribbean, North African, and American contexts and how literary authors combat such painful narratives in their own writing.
 Through my research, teaching, and writing, my intention is to open spaces which stimulate and uphold the creation of unique voice within individuals and communities.
 This involves analyzing and critiquing the political and social structures which generate oppression, recognizing marginalized voices, and utilizing the classroom and other writing projects as sites where authors and audiences interact with each other’s differences in a process of discovery that encourages learning.